petebachant/petebachant.github.io/_posts/2024-11-14-office-repro.markdown

-In order to follow rule number 1, we are going to treat our project's repository, or "repo," as the place to store everything.
+In order to follow rule number 1, we are going to treat our project's repository, or "repo," as the one place to store everything.
 Any file that has anything to do with our work on this project goes in the repo.
 This will save us time later because there will be no question about